Aleospen/Python-Tusks/README.md

-# PythonProjects for my fucking college
+# PythonProjects for my college